ZhengdaoZhang/my-study/english/README.md

 S: Smartwatches are cool.
 I'm more into smartphones.
 The camera quality, the speed, and the number of apps available are what i like the most.
 B: Oh, smartphones are fantastic too, Sarah.
 Gadgets like these are transforming our daily lives.
 But you know what my obsession is these days?
 Drones!
 I love capturing stunning aerial shots and exploring new angles for photography.
 S: Drones are an open door for excting possibilities, Bob.
 Your passion for tech gadgets is contagious.
 It's amazing how these innovation keep making our lives more interesting and connected.

+### Dialogue 5: Discussing open-source software

+T: Hey, Sophie, what motivates you to work on open-source software projects in your free time?
+B: Well, i love contributing to open-source projects!
+I really like the sense of community and collaboration.
+It's incredible how people from around the world come together to create something amazing.
+T: Yeah, I checked out some open-source projects.
+But i admit that i have problems with the amount of time it can take to contribute.
+Sometimes it can be so time-consuming.
+B: I understand, Tom.
+It can be a commitment.
+But i can't stand seeing this great software being private.
+Open source is all about transparency and accessibility, and that's something i truly believe in.
+T: Yeah, transparency is a strong motivator for many developers.
+For me, i like the idea of practicing my skills and getting recognition for my contributions.
+It's fantastic way to show what you're capable of.
+B: Also, when software becomes obsolete because it's no longer maintained, there isn't much you can do to save it.
+With open source, there's always a chance for continuous improvement.
+T: That's true.
+The sustainability of open-source projects is something i'm growing to appreciate more.
+Thanks for sharing your motivations.
+I think i'll see if can find a projects to dedicate some spare time to.